Because…let’s face it. We’re all broke. So we’ve got 8 tips to save serious money!

 You know that room in your apartment that you pay for but don’t really use?
 It has like ugly appliances and stuff.
 Yeah.
 That room.
 Maybe you should start using it.

-Cooking at home saves SO much money, we can’t even tell you.
+Cooking at home saves SO much money.
 Start packing your lunches for work/school.
 Eat at home before you go out to meet your friends.
 Invite people over for a BYOB snack party instead of spending a gazillion dollars at a wine bar.

 We know it’s really intimidating when you don’t know how to cook, but it’s not too hard to learn.
 Start out buying a few spices and some basic ingredients–chicken, fish, pasta, veggies, flour, sugar, blah blah blah this isn’t a food blog–and google recipes without the crazy obscure things (I can’t stand it when they ask you to put in finely chopped shallots!
 What the HELL are shallots and why would I have those?!).
 Over time you can start adding things to your kitchen that you know you will enjoy (not shallots), and build from there.
 You’ll learn.
 Promise.